Chhota Ghallughara

-Chhota Ghallughara (ਛੋਟਾ ਘੱਲੂਘਾਰਾ /pa/, "Smaller Massacre") was a massacre of a significant proportion of the Sikh population by the Mughal Empire in 1746.
-The Mughal Army killed an estimated 7,000 Sikhs in these attacks while an additional 3,000 Sikhs were taken captive.
+Chhota Ghallughara (ਛੋਟਾ ਘੱਲੂਘਾਰਾ /pa/, "Smaller Massacre"), also known as the Nikka Ghallughara, was a significant massacre of the Sikh population by the Mughal Empire in 1746 (1803 Sammat).
+The Mughal Army, headed by Yahya Khan, the Subahdar of Lahore, and Diwan Lakhpat Rai, killed an estimated 7,000 Sikhs in the mass killings while an additional 3,000 Sikhs were taken captive and later executed.

 Chhōtā Ghallūghārā is distinguished from the Vaddā Ghallūghārā, the greater massacre of 1762.
+The Chhōṭā Ghallūghārā took place in 1746, much of the killings occurred in the Kahnuwan Chhamb (marshlands) near the Beas River in present-day Gurdaspur district.
+The killings lasted from March to May 1746.
+The killings first began in Lahore, with then focus being placed on the Sikhs in Amritsar, which led Sikh leaders to encamp in the Kahnuwan jungle for their followers' safety.

+The immediate reason for the genocide was Lakhpat Rai, a revenue minister of the local Mughal administration, wanting revenge against the Sikhs in the aftermath of the death of his brother, Jaspat Rai, at Sikh hands.
+Lakhpat Rai had permission from the Mughal governor of Lahore province, Yahya Khan, to conduct the massacres.

 Background

 Origins of Sikhism

 Sikhism began in the days of Guru Nanak (1469–1539) and grew to be a distinctive social force, especially after the formation of the Order of Khalsa in 1699.
 Since the martyrdom of the fifth Sikh Guru, Guru Arjan Dev Ji in 1606, Sikhs have known the use of arms and the need of self-defense.
 The Khalsa was designated to oppose the tyranny of the Mughal Empire and any other form of injustice.
 Through much of the early eighteenth century, the Khalsa was outlawed by the government and survived in the safety of remote forests, deserts, and swamplands of the Punjab region and neighbouring Kashmir and Rajasthan.